 Onerous Contracts - Cost of Fulfilling a Contract (Amendments to PAS 37, Provisions, Contingent Liabilities and Contingent Assets).
-The amendments clarify that the cost of fulfilling a contract when assessing whether a contract is onerous includes all costs that relate directly to a contract - i.e. it comprises both incremental costs and an allocation of other direct costs.
+The amendments clarify that the cost of fulfilling a contract when assessing whether a contract is onerous includes all costs that relate directly to a contract - i.e., it comprises both incremental costs and an allocation of other direct costs.

 - Annual Improvements to PFRS Standards 2018-2020.
-This cycle of improvements contains amendments to four standards, of which the following are applicable to the Group: - Fees in the '10 per cent' Test for Derecognition of Financial Liabilities (Amendment to PFRS 9, Financial Instruments).
-The amendment clarifies that for the purpose of performing the '10 per cent' test for derecognition of financial liabilities, the fees paid net of fees received included in the discounted cash flows include only fees paid or received between the borrower and the lender, including fees paid or received by either the borrower or lender on the other's behalf. - Lease Incentives (Amendment to Illustrative Examples accompanying PFRS 16, Leases).
-The amendment deletes from the Illustrative Example 13 the reimbursement relating to leasehold improvements to remove the potential for confusion because the example had not explained clearly enough the conclusion as to whether the reimbursement would meet the definition of a lease Incentive In PFRS 16. - Reference to the Conceptual Framework (Amendment to PFRS 3, Business Combinations).
-The amendments: - o updated PFRS 3 so that it now refers to the 2018 Conceptual Framework; - added a requirement that, for transactions and other events within the scope of PAS 37 or International Financial Reporting Interpretations Committee (IFRIC) 21, Levies, an acquirer applies PAS 37 or IFRIC 21 instead of the Conceptual Framework to identify the liabilities it has assumed in a business combination; and - added an explicit statement that an acquirer does not recognize contingent assets acquired in a business combination.
+This cycle of improvements contains amendments to four standards, of which the following are applicable to the Group: - o Fees in the '10 per cent' Test for Derecognition of Financial Liabilities (Amendment to PFRS 9, Financial Instruments).
+The amendment clarifies that for the purpose of performing the '10 per cent' test for derecognition of financial liabilities, the fees paid net of fees received included in the discounted cash flows include only fees paid or received between the borrower and the lender, including fees paid or received by either the borrower or lender on the other's behalf. - o Lease Incentives (Amendment to Illustrative Examples accompanying PFRS 16, Leases).
+The amendment deletes from the Illustrative Example 13 the reimbursement relating to leasehold improvements to remove the potential for confusion because the example had not explained clearly enough the conclusion as to whether the reimbursement would meet the definition of a lease incentive in PFRS 16. - Reference to the Conceptual Framework (Amendment to PFRS 3, Business Combinations).
+The amendments: - o replaced a reference to the Framework for the Preparation and Presentation of Financial Statements, issued in 1989, with a reference to the Conceptual Framework for Financial Reporting issued in March 2018, without significantly changing its requirements; - o added a requirement that, for transactions and other events within the scope of PAS 37 or International Financial Reporting Interpretations Committee (IFRIC) 21, Levies, an acquirer applies PAS 37 or IFRIC 21 instead of the Conceptual Framework to identify the liabilities it has assumed in a business combination; and - o added an explicit statement that an acquirer does not recognize contingent assets acquired in a business combination.

-Except as otherwise indicated, the adoption of the amended standards did not have a material effect on the interim consolidated financial statements.
+The adoption of the amended standards did not have a material effect on the interim consolidated financial statements.

-Amended Standards Not Yet Adopted
+New and Amended Standards Not Yet Adopted

-A number of amended standards are effective for annual periods beginning after January 1, 2022 and have not been applied in preparing the interim consolidated financial statements.
-Unless otherwise indicated, none of these are expected to have a significant effect on the interim consolidated financial statements.
+A number of new and amended standards are effective for annual periods beginning after January 1, 2022 and have not been applied in preparing the interim consolidated financial statements.
+None of these are expected to have a significant effect on the interim consolidated financial statements.